Quizzle-Team/Quizzle/README.md

 If you find a bug, report it to @shrekman#5545 privately or report it the the #bug-report channel in https://discord.gg/4VDmfuBSFf

-It's lacking many features rn, like file upload and account creation*
+It's lacking many features rn, like file upload and account editing*

 Build Command: `docker compose build`
 Run Containers : `docker compose up`